 1540s: An Aztec document containing a list of price equivalents designated the value of a tomato as one cacao bean, while an avocado was worth three, and a "good turkey hen" was worth 100 "full" or 120 "shrunken" cacao beans.
 Since there is only about 60 cocoa beans in one cocoa pod, this was a great amount of currency.

-1600s: Later chocolate drinking spreads to other parts of Europe.
+1600s: Chocolate drinking spreads to other parts of Europe.

-1657: A chocolate house opens in England where you can buy a drink of chocolate.
-Diarist Samuel Pepys makes regular mention of visiting chocolate drinking houses.
+1657: A chocolate house opens in England by a Frenchman where you can buy a drink of chocolate.
+Diarist Samuel Pepys makes regular mention of visiting chocolate drinking houses and the early history of chocolate in England starts here.

 1753: Scientific Classification.
 The Swedish biologist, Carolus Linnaeus gives the botanical name Theobroma cacao to the chocolate tree.
 Theobroma, in Latin, means "food of the gods," while cacao refers to the native word for the plant.
 The cocoa tree grows around the equator, where the most important cocoa beans producing countries are based.